Creating an L7 load balancer with DDoS protection using the management console or CLI

 -

-Under Allocation, select multiple availability zones to ensure fault tolerance of your hosting.
+Under Allocation, select multiple availability zones to ensure the fault tolerance of your hosting.

 -

-Under Instance template, click Define to configure a basic instance:
+Under Instance template, click Define to configure the base VM instance:

 -